 There you have it.
 My best advice and a big ol’ virtual hug.

-And come say hi on instagram sometime if you’re ever feeling lost!
+Come say hi on instagram sometime too if you’re ever feeling lost!
 I really do LOVE chatting with new grads and am constantly hosting Q&A sessions.
-Instagram is also where I post most of my speech therapy tips and motivation!
+Instagram is also where I post a lot of my speech therapy tips and motivation!

 You’ve got this!